Expenditure: 40,000/- INR (including flights)

 The sunrise is said to be really exceptional here and you could easily spend a whole day just gazing around and walking through this architectural beauty.

 We spent around 2 hours here and didn’t even realize so much time had passed when it struck us that Prambanan stays open only till 5 p.m.
 So, we ran to find our car and start for the other amazing site but we got lost on our way out (Yeah, the exit from Borobudur can be a little confusing).
+Although if you have time in hand, we would definitely advice you to not miss on the sunrise in Borobudur.

 Thankfully, our driver was waiting just outside the exit so he guided us to the car and we sped toward the Prambanan temple to witness the sunset over there.
 On our way, our guide told us an amazing story of the Prambanan princess and how the 999 temples of Prambanan came to exist.